XavierExCreator/countries-app-fall-2025/version-1/README.md

 -Pasted version 0 copy into COUNTRIE-APP-FALLs' folder -renamed version 0s' copy to version 1
 -deleted old notes for README in order to add new notes

+(UPDATE 2)
+-Created a form in the pages file of 'SavedCountries' -Added styling to the form